instrumentisto/rust-incubator/3_ecosystem/3_9_cmd_env_conf/README.md

 It has the [`derive` Cargo feature][6] (formerly, [`structopt`] crate) allowing to define [CLI] in a _declarative and clean way_.

-For better understanding and familiarity with [CLI] tools in [Rust] ecosystem, read through the following articles:
+To better understand and be familiar with [CLI] tools in [Rust] ecosystem, read through:
 - [Rust Book: 12.1.
 Accepting Command Line Arguments][1]
 - [Official `std::env::Arg` docs][`std::env::Arg`]
 - [Official `clap` crate docs][`clap`]